Fidelity demands companies make exec pay plans longer term

 Monday's warning from Fidelity Worldwide Investment is the latest instance of shareholder agitation over executive pay, sparked by concerns that some top company officials were lining their pockets despite lacklustre results and regardless of pay constraint elsewhere in the economy.

-Fidelity, which runs assets of around $240 billion, said it had conducted a review of more than 300 of Britain's largest listed companies and found 238 had either no long-term, share-based pay plans in place or ran schemes that had too short a time frame.
+Fidelity, which runs assets of around $240 billion (149 billion pounds), said it had conducted a review of more than 300 of Britain's largest listed companies and found 238 had either no long-term, share-based pay plans in place or ran schemes that had too short a time frame.

 The investment manager said it will vote against company remuneration reports from the start of 2014 if executives are allowed to cash in shares awarded as part of their pay packages within three years.